MicrosoftDocs/minecraft-creator/creator/Documents/BehaviorPack.md

 ## Troubleshooting

 Behavior pack woes?
 Troubleshooting is a normal part of any development process.
 Here are some places to begin troubleshooting a behavior pack.

+You can use the [sample behavior pack](https://github.com/microsoft/minecraft-samples/tree/main/behavior_pack_sample) on the Minecraft samples Github to check the structure of your behavior pack.

 ### Behavior Pack Does Not Appear in Minecraft